jessicahiggs/daily-compliment/README.md

 # Daily Compliment

-A Claude skill that writes you one short, genuine compliment — grounded in your own conversation history with Claude, not generic flattery.
+A Claude skill that writes you one short, genuine, one-sentence compliment — grounded in your own conversation history with Claude, not generic flattery.
+On macOS it can also pop up automatically once a day at a time you choose.

 Made by [jessicahiggs](https://github.com/jessicahiggs).